Silver-Volt4/3DSSync/README.md

 # 3DSSync
-3DSSync is a Unix script that can copy 3DS photos using FTP.
+3DSSync is a shell script that can copy 3DS photos using FTP.

 Right now it's a bit hacky, contributions are welcome.